 The three ethnic groups in the province have created a diverse cuisine with significant dishes like noodle with grilled pork and vegetables; local baked crab; sticky rice cake filled with mung bean and sugar; noodle with pork, offal, pig’s tongue, leg and ear; noodle with fried shrimp paste; and gruel with snakehead fish.

 To sum up, South Vietnam is so diverse in terms of natural landscapes, ethnic groups, cuisines, lifestyles and cultures.
-The above-listed destinations will be helpful enough for you to prepare for a trip to this interesting region.
+The above-listed cities in South Vietnam will be helpful enough for you to prepare for a trip to this interesting region.
 Each province and city has its own attractions and mysteries to explore.
 You will not waste a single minute here, for sure!
 Come to experience, enjoy, relax and entertain yourself to understand the region so that you cannot wait to return whenever you have free time.